Dispersal-induced growth in a time-periodic environment: The main results

-Thus, if $\epsilon<\max (|\bar{r}_1|,|\bar{r}_2|)$ then $\chi<0$.
+Thus, if $\epsilon<\max_{1\leq i\leq N} |\bar{r}_i|$ then $\chi<0$.
 We therefore conclude that if

 then DIG {\it{cannot}} occur.
-Note, however, that it is possible to have $\chi>0$ even when $r_1,r_2$ are phase-synchronized, so that DIG can occur even if the same seasonal effect acts in both patches, as long as the strength of this effect is different in the two patches - see Figure \ref{const} (right) for an example.
+Note, however, that it is possible to have $\chi>0$ even when all $r_i(\theta)$ are phase-synchronized, so that DIG can occur even if the same seasonal effect acts in all patches, as long as the strength of this effect is not identical in all patches - see Figure \ref{const} (right) for an example.

 (2) {\bf{Rate of dispersal}}.
-Assuming that $\chi>0$, part (II),A of Theorem \ref{sinksink} implies that when $m\in (0,m^*)$ DIG will occur for $\omega$ sufficiently small.
-Thus a dispersal rate which is too large ($m> m^*$) will prevent the DIG effect from occurring, but an arbitrarily small dispersal rate can induce DIG {\it{provided}} that the frequency $\omega$ is sufficiently small.
-The qualification in the previous sentence is essential: if we {\it{fix}} $\omega>0$, then it is easy to see that for sufficiently small $m$, the DIG effect cannot occur: indeed for $m=0$ the system decouples into two one-dimensional systems with Floquet exponents $\bar{r}_1$, $\bar{r}_2$ (see (\ref{dc}) above), so if these are both negative then, by continuity of the Floquet exponents with respect to parameters, these will also be negative for $m$ sufficiently small, so that $\Lambda(m,\omega)<0$.
+Assuming that $\chi>0$, part (II) of Theorem \ref{sinksink} implies that when $m\in (0,m^*)$ DIG will occur for $\omega<\omega_c(m)$.
+Thus a dispersal rate which is too large ($m> m^*$) will prevent the DIG effect from occurring, but dispersal rates $m<m^*$ will induce DIG {\it{provided}} that the frequency $\omega$ is sufficiently small.
+The qualification in the previous sentence is essential: if we {\it{fix}} $\omega>0$, then, since $\omega_c(0)=0$, we will have $\omega_c(m)<\omega$ for $m$ sufficiently small, implying that $\Lambda(m,\omega)<0$, so that DIG does not occur.

-(3) {\bf{Frequency of oscillations}}: While Part (II),A of theorem \ref{sinksink} shows that, under the above-discussed conditions on the local growth rates and the dispersal, DIG will occur when $\omega>0$ is {\it{sufficiently small}}, part (II),B of the theorem shows that for sufficiently high frequency $\omega$, the DIG effect will {\it{not}} occur.
-Thus while time-variation is essential for DIG, the frequency of this variation cannot be too high.
+(3) {\bf{Frequency of oscillations}}: If $\omega>\omega^*=\max_{m\in [0,m^*]}\omega_c(m)$, part (II) of Theorem \ref{sinksink} implies that DIG will not occur.
+Thus, while time-variation of at least one growth rate is essential for DIG, the frequency of this variation cannot be too high.